Transfer matrix model (TMM)

 light_src_id_xxx.csv |

-wavelength (m) vs. light intensity from a source (\(W/m\)) | 2D |
+Wavelength (m) vs. light intensity from a specified source (\(W/m\)) | 2D |

 photons_abs_yl.csv |

-wavelength (m) vs. y-position (m) vs. photons absorbed (\(m^{-3} s^{-1}\)) | 2D |
+Wavelength (m) vs. y-position (m) vs. absorbed photons (\(m^{-3} s^{-1}\)) | 2D |

 photons_yl.csv |

-wavelength (m) vs. y-position (m) vs. photon density (\(m^{-3} s^{-1}\)) | 2D |
+Wavelength (m) vs. y-position (m) vs. photon density (\(m^{-3}\)) | 2D |

 photons_yl_norm.csv |

-wavelength (m) vs. y-position (m) vs. normalized photon density (au) | 2D |
+Wavelength (m) vs. y-position (m) vs. normalized photon density (a.u.) | 2D |

 reflect.csv |

-wavelength (m) vs. reflected light from the stack | 1D |
+Wavelength (m) vs. reflected light from the device stack | 1D |

 transmit.csv |

-wavelength (m) vs. transmitted light through the stack | 1D |
+Wavelength (m) vs. transmitted light through the device stack | 1D |

-Simulating optically thick layers (incoherent layers)
+6. Simulating optically thick layers (incoherent layers)